-Many titans of modern design shaped the town of 46,000 residents.
 Getting starchitects of the day to work on public buildings was the brainchild of industrialist J. Irwin Miller, chairman of the Cummins Engine Company, which established its headquarters in Columbus.
 He believed that inspired architecture and well-designed community facilities would lure top engineers to the remote town.
 Exposed to modern art and design during his studies at Yale and Oxford, Miller persuaded Columbus city officials to choose architects for public projects from a shortlist of five that he had drawn up.
 In exchange, Miller’s foundation would pay the architects’ full fees.

 “Mediocrity is expensive” became a well-known maxim of Miller’s.
 Shoddy, cheaply-made buildings were money pits of taxpayer dollars, he insisted.
 “Whatever you do in this world, you’ve got a responsibility and a privilege of doing it the very best way you can.
 And whether it is architecture or cooking or drama or music, the best is none too good for any of us.” he said in a 1992 video commemorating his career at Cummins.